b-it-bots/mas_industrial_robotics/docs/source/infrastructure.rst

 You can use our workstation in C025 lab if you need computing facilities such as GPU, but the available resouces are limited with 24 cores of CPU, 32GB RAM, and Nvidia 3090 with 24 GB GPU memory.
-So if you need more resouces, please request access to `the university HPC cluster <https://wr0.wr.inf.h-brs.de/wr/index.html>`_.
+So if you need more resources, please request access to `the university HPC cluster <https://wr0.wr.inf.h-brs.de/wr/index.html>`_.

 We also provide a JupyterHub server on the workstation so that you do not have to